SquareGPS/navixy-api/docs/backend-api/resources/tracking/zone/index.md

 ```

 #### errors

-*   202 (Too many points in zone) – max allowed points count for zone is 100 for polygon or 1024 for sausage.
+* 202 (Too many points in a zone) – max allowed points count for a zone is 100 for a polygon or 1024 for sausage.
-*   233 (No data file) – if file part is missing
+* 233 (No data file) – if file part is missing.
-*   234 (Invalid data format)
+* 234 (Invalid data format).
-*   268 (Over quota) – if the user's quota for zones is exceeded
+* 268 (Over quota) – if the user's quota for zones exceeded.

-From Placemark with Point geometry will be created circle geofence with radius=default_radius.
+From `Placemark` with `Point` geometry will be created circle geofence with a radius=default_radius.
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <kml xmlns="http://www.opengis.net/kml/2.2">